 Sometimes the Nintendo Switch connects to the network in an unstable way — and sometimes there’s no internet at all.
 Sound familiar?
-And at that point you start wondering: why does the console detect Wi-Fi, but online services still feel “slippery” or don’t work properly at all?
-In cases like this, a proxy can help.
-Below we’ll go through how to correctly set up a proxy on the Nintendo Switch and what you should pay attention to — calmly, without unnecessary complexity.
+You see the console detect the Wi-Fi, but online services feel “slippery,” matches lag out of nowhere, or the eShop just spins infinitely.

 - IP address (or host)